minhthetroller/Cloud_Airlines_Booking_System/README.md

 * Node.js (v18 or later)
 * npm or yarn
+* pnpm
 * A Supabase account and project
 * A Resend account and API key
+* A Stripe sandbox account and API keys

 ### Installation